Originate/exosphere/website/developers/developers.md

 * __ASG__: The auto-scaling group which manages a cluster of machines.
 In this current architecture it manages the public and private clusters.
-* __DockerHub__: The Docker image registry where an application's Dockerized services are held.
+* __DockerHub__: The Docker image registry where an application's dockerized services are held.
 ECS pulls images from DockerHub and runs them on the managed clusters.
-* __EC2__: The actual machines which the Dockerized micro-services are run on.
+* __EC2__: The actual machines which the dockerized micro-services are run on.
 * __ECS__: The service which manages all the containers that together form a working application.
 It spins up new containers if old ones crash, and scales the number of running containers depending on application traffic.
 * __ExoCom cluster__: A cluster of a single machine which hosts ExoCom.